archerindigo/vimrc/README.md

 ### Update

 For stability, plugins and color schemes are initially downloaded as fixed version.
+Some plugins has fixed version tag set in `.vimrc`.
+You can update or remove the tag.
+Then run `:PlugUpdate` in vim.
+You may encounter `PlugClean required` message in the first run.
+It is normal as the plugins were not initially be downloaded by Plug.
+Simply run `:PlugClean` and then `:PlugUpdate` to reinstall to the desired version.

 ## Usage Tips